 The Drama and Theatre Studies course does not aim to prepare students vocationally for a career in theatre, although the skills they learn on this course would be of tremendous use in such a role.
 The course has far reaching benefits and is especially useful for people who may wish to pursue a career in law, media, advertising, design, public relations, music, or in fact any field that involves communication - which is most of them.
 This course is highly respected by Russell Group universities and is highly recommended as a fourth A Level for courses such as law and medicine where communication skills and creative thinking are crucial.
-Economics Examination board: Edexcel The course Economics is only offered at Sixth Form level and is therefore completely fresh and new to students.
-They will learn theories to explain the workings of any organisation, be it a business or a country.
-This includes looking at supply and demand, monopolies, inequalities in income and distribution of wealth, inflation and unemployment.
-We apply these theories to look at the environment, housing and the economics of sport and leisure.
-In the second year we study the labour market including union influences, international trade, exchange rates and developing economies.
-If students are interested in the workings of the world you live in, then this is an ideal course for them.
-We may have classes with students from Jersey College for Girls and De La Salle College and lively debate is positively encouraged.
+Economics Examination board: Edexcel The course Economics offers students the opportunity to study a new subject, which is highly valued by both universities and employers because of the knowledge and skills that you learn and develop.
+Studying Economics will also help you to make more informed economic and financial decisions in the future.
+Economics is a social science that focuses on the production, distribution, and consumption of goods and services, and analyses the choices that individuals, businesses, governments and nations make to allocate resources.
+The study of microeconomics focuses on the choices of individuals and businesses, and macroeconomics concentrates on the behaviour of the economy as a whole, on an aggregate level.
+In Y12 we will study economic models and theories to help us to understand the basic economic problem, the allocation of resources, demand and supply, market failure, economic objectives and the distribution of income and wealth.
+In Y13 we apply the knowledge and skills learned in Y12 to study labour markets, business economics, international trade, economic development, and financial markets.
+During the course we consistently apply these theories to current economic issues and problems to understand the significance of them in the real world and to help us to appreciate the importance of economics in solving complex problems.
+We often have students from consortium schools in our classes and we foster a positive, dynamic and collaborative approach to learning where high levels of engagement, effort, challenge, and academic discussions are encouraged.
+If you are interested in how countries solve complex economic problems to improve their micro and macroeconomic performance and standards of living this will be the ideal course for you.
 Requirements Minimum of a Grade 6 in English and Maths or science.
 Preferably a Grade 8 in an essaybased subject such as English or History.
 An interest in current affairs is essential.
 Where can it take you?